UoM-maul1609/projects-and-teaching/parcel-modelling/README.md

 These are defined in the `runsDefine.py` file.
 This file has a list called `runToDo`.
 Each element in the list is also a list of length 2.
 The first element (in each length-2 list) is the default case (in the base input file, `python/namelist-sip.in`) and the second element is the comparison that you are making for that factor.

 Note, if you would like to look into different aerosol distributions you may wish to use [James et al (2023)](https://acp.copernicus.org/articles/23/9099/2023/acp-23-9099-2023.html).
 They reference a paper by Crooks *et al.* (2018) in their Table 3.
 This paper also uses the same model suggested in this project.

+You could also look into incorporating aerosol from observations.
+For example, aerosol observations from the DC-Mex project have been put in the file [data/Model inputs_DCMEX.xlsx](data/Model inputs_DCMEX.xlsx).
+Read more under the [Aerosol properties](## Aerosol properties) Section.

 The mode-2 process was investigated at the University of Manchester and a paper was written about it [(James *et al.*, 2021)](https://acp.copernicus.org/articles/21/18519/2021/).

-Note, a pre-print of a paper about a recent project is in the Earth System Science Data journal, [Finney *et al. (2023)](https://essd.copernicus.org/preprints/essd-2023-303/essd-2023-303.pdf).
+Note, a pre-print of a paper about a recent project is in the Earth System Science Data journal, [Finney *et al.* (2023)](https://essd.copernicus.org/preprints/essd-2023-303/essd-2023-303.pdf).

+## Aerosol properties

+The aerosol in the file [data/Model inputs_DCMEX.xlsx](data/Model inputs_DCMEX.xlsx) are from the DCMEX campaign.
+It includes the size distributions (dN/dlnDp vs. Dp) from SMPS measurement, the calculated bulk kappa value and the density from AMS+SP2 measurements.
+It also includes the initial temp, pressure, and RH.

+3-mode fits have been plotted in the file [data/Model inputs_DCMEX.xlsx](data/Model inputs_DCMEX.xlsx) and these can be used in the model. `n_aer` values need to be multiplied by `1e6` and `d_aer` values need to be multiplied by `1e-9` before putting into the namelist.
+The model fits were done by using the equation for $`\frac{dN}{d\ln D}`$ from equation 1 of [Connolly *et al.* (2014)](https://acp.copernicus.org/articles/14/2289/2014/acp-14-2289-2014.pdf)

+From the spreadsheet you can see that `kappa` values are given.
+This it a way of calculating the equililbrium vapour pressure of the aerosol particles following [Petters and Kriedenweis (2007)](https://acp.copernicus.org/articles/7/1961/2007/).
+To use this method in the model set `kappa_flag=1` in the `python/namelist-sip.in` file and set the first element of `kappa_core1` to the value in the spreadsheet.
+Density values are also given in the spreadsheet.
+These can be set in the `python/namelist-sip.in` file by changing the first element of `density_core1`.

 ## References